phanbook/phanbook/README.md

 ./phanbook docker #it will use default password is phanbook ./phanbook docker mysql_password # change mysql_password to you want use it
 ```
 Visit 127.0.0.1 in a browser.
-If you use windown see more [here](http://github.com/phanbook/docs/install.md)
+If you use windown see more [here](https://github.com/phanbook/docs/blob/master/install.md)

+## Default we have setup a user with:
+- Username: admin
+- Password: phanbook

 ## Security

 We take security very seriously at Phanbook; all our code is 100% open source and peer reviewed.
 Please read our security guide for an overview of security measures in Phanbook.

 ## Contributing